What is Fentanyl? A Parents Guide to Fentanyl & Teens

 Why Should Parents Be Concerned About Fentanyl?

 As a parent, understanding fentanyl is crucial because it’s not just affecting habitual drug users.
-Teens experimenting with drugs, even just once, are at risk.

-DEA lab testing revealed that seven out of every ten fake pills contained a potentially lethal dose of fentanyl.
+DEA lab testing revealed that six to seven out of every ten fake pills contained a potentially lethal dose of fentanyl.
 That includes counterfeit opioids as well as faked versions of anti-anxiety medications such as Xanax, ADHD medications such as Adderall, and other prescription and non-prescription pills.

-Whether it’s experimenting with an illegal drug such as cocaine, heroin, or MDMA or taking a pill they believe to be a legitimate prescription medication, your teen’s first experience with drugs could be fatal.
+Whether it’s experimenting with an illegal drug such as cocaine, heroin, or MDMA, or taking a pill they believe to be a legitimate prescription medication, your teen’s first experience with drugs could be fatal.

 What Is Fentanyl Used For?